County Galway Ireland · Co. Galway · Spiddal Save · Share

 An Spidéal · Co.
 Galway

-The first real Gaeltacht village.
-Irish is the first language.
-The pier looks across Galway Bay to the Burren.
+The first real Gaeltacht village out of Galway, where Irish is the language at the bar, not the subject in school.
+The pier looks across the bay to the Burren.

 Spiddal is the first village west of Galway city where Irish stops being a subject in school and starts being the language you hear at the bar.
-Fifteen kilometres out the R336, on the south shore of Galway Bay, it sits between Galway and the bigger Gaeltacht that starts further west at Inverín and Ros Muc.
-The harbour is still a working thing — fishing boats, cargo boats, and the Aran Islands ferry service running out of Rossaveal ten kilometres further west.
+Eighteen kilometres out the R336, on the south shore of Galway Bay, it sits at the eastern edge of the Connemara Gaeltacht, the Irish-speaking belt that runs west through Inverin and Carraroe to Ros Muc.
+The 2022 census recorded about 254 people in the village settlement itself, but the wider Gaeltacht parish is bigger, and roughly three-quarters of it speaks Irish.

 Come for a day if you are island-hopping.
 Come for two nights if you want to hear how Irish sounds when nobody is performing it.
-Book the Aran Islands ferry from Rossaveal the evening before.
-Walk the beach before the boats go out.
-The light here sits low over the bay and the Atlantic holds its opinion about what the weather is going to do next.
+Walk the strand before the boats go out, take the pier for the view across to Clare, and let the bay tell you what the weather is going to do next - it usually changes its mind twice an hour.

 Population